-(1) Changes of Plea After the End of Plea Negotiations

-Any change of plea after the deadlines established in UTCR 7.010(2) may be subject to open sentencing.

-(2) Forms/Plea Petitions
+- (1) Changes of Plea After the End of Plea Negotiations Any change of plea after the deadlines established in UTCR 7.010(2) may be subject to open sentencing. - (2) Forms/Plea Petitions

-Counsel shall complete, and submit for filing, the plea petition and all other forms required for change of plea prior to the hearing for change of plea including Blakely waivers and notices of sex offender registration if appropriate.
-Counsel shall deliver to court staff the original or an electronic copy of all change of plea documents a minimum of twenty-four (24) hours prior to all change of plea hearings.
+Counsel shall complete and submit for filing, the plea petition and all other forms required for change of plea prior to the hearing for change of plea including diversion or other deferred disposition program paperwork, Blakely waivers and notices of sex offender registration if appropriate.
+Plea petitions for contempt matters may be interlineated to reflect an admission of contempt rather than a guilty plea, if desired.
+Counsel shall deliver an electronic copy of all documents a minimum of twenty-four (24) hours prior to any change of plea hearings.
 Counsel shall use the Uniform Plea Petition that is available from the court on request or from the Sixth Judicial District website listed in SLR 1.171.